Cross: Radley Balko, The Agitator

 Also, sources return my calls, now.

 A. We have a natural suspicion of anyone who runs afoul of the criminal justice system.
 Except in really egregious cases, I think most people assume that if you get shot by a cop, you probably had it coming.
 But we don’t think that about dogs.
 Even when a dog is angry, it’s just being a dog.I’ve heard people make the point that we get angry about dog shootings because we care more about dogs than we do about people.
 Maybe there’s something to that.
 But I also think the dog shooting phenomenon is symptomatic of the larger problem.
 Older and retired cops I’ve interviewed over the years are bewildered by it.
 One retired cop I interviewed for the book said he’d never seen or heard of a cop shooting a dog over the course of his entire career.
+He’d heard of people getting bit by dogs and going to a dog bite attorney, but not a cop shooting a dog for it.
 He’s mortified at how often it happens today.
 I think it demonstrates how officer safety has become the highest priority in policing.
 The fear of a dog bite now justifies the use of lethal force, even if it puts people nearby at risk.
 And it’s entirely subjective.
 If a cop says he was afraid of the dog, the shooting is deemed justified, no matter how irrational that fear may have been.
 Most police departments also offer very little training in how to interact with dogs, or how to deal with them in ways other than killing them.

 So there’s a deference to the police account of the event.
 There’s a premium on officer safety, often at the expense of public safety.
 There’s little to no training in de-escalation.
 This should all sound familiar.